01-edu/public/subjects/prime_checker/README.md

 If the `u32` is prime, the function will return an`Ok(u32)`.
 For any other case it will return an `enum` `PrimeErr`.
 The `enum` `PrimeErr` will be `Even` if the number is a multiple of two or `Divider(u32)` where the `u32` is the smallest divider of the number.

+> [!TIP]
+> As a reminder, a `prime number` is a whole number greater than 1 that cannot be exactly divided by any whole number other than itself and 1.

+> We consider that only positive numbers can be prime numbers.

 > Your solution should be optimized to a certain degree.

 ### Expected Function and structure